 Accommodation for Religious Observances:

-It is the policy of the University to arrange reasonable accommodation of the needs of students who observe religious holy days other than those already accommodated by ordinary scheduling and statutory holidays.
-If the date of a final examination falls on a holy day observed by a student, the student should submit, through eService, a request for accommodation no later than two full weeks before the commencement of examinations.
+It is the policy of the University (Policy on Scheduling of Classes and Examinations and Other Accommodations for Religious Observances, 2005) to arrange reasonable accommodation of the needs of students who observe religious holy days other than those already accommodated by ordinary scheduling and statutory holidays.
+If the date of a final examination falls on a holy day observed by a student, the student should submit, through eService, a request for accommodation no later than three full weeks before the commencement of examinations.
 This will normally be granted.

-Procedure for Rescheduling Final Examinations Cancelled Due to Winter Weather:
+Procedure for Rescheduling Final Examinations Cancelled Due to Inclement Weather or Campus Emergency:

-If the campus is closed because of inclement weather for a day or part of a day during the Fall examination period, all missed examinations will be rescheduled on the first Saturday following the start of classes of the Winter session.
-For the time and room location check the Registrar's Office website.
+If the campus is closed for a day or part of a day during the examination period, all missed examinations will be rescheduled to designated exam contingency dates.
+For more information, check under the "Examinations" tab on the Office of the Registrar website.

 Student Identification at Final Examinations:

-Use of Calculators in Tests and Final Examinations:
+Use of Aids in Tests and Final Examinations:

-Instructors will let their students know whether the use of calculators is permissible during tests and examinations and, if so, which models are approved.
-The use of an unauthorized calculator will be treated as an academic offence, and may result in serious penalties.
+Instructors will let their students know whether the use of aids (eg., calculators) is permissible during tests and examinations and, if so, which models are approved.
+The use of an unauthorized aid will be treated as an academic offence, and may result in serious penalties.